Hyatt Roller Bearing Company: General Motors subsidiary

 United Motors was merged into General Motors in 1918.
 Sloan would become president of GM in 1923.

 As of 1934 Hyatt Roller Bearings were being used in industrial equipment for mining, oil fields, textiles, steel mills, road building, power transmission, farm machinery and railroad cars as well in automobiles.

 The New Departure Division and the Hyatt Bearing Division were merged into the New Departure-Hyatt Bearing Division in 1965.

+In October 1987, General Bearing purchased Hyatt Bearing from General Motors.

 In 1986 this division stopped making commercial ball bearings but continued to manufacture high-precision bearings for aircraft engines.

 After further divisional mergers, bearing manufacture ceased in 1993.

 As of 2013 the Hyatt brand was owned by General Bearing Company of New York- a division of SKF bearing company.